AdobeDocs/aep-mobile-sdkdocs/src/pages/home/index.md

 <InlineAlert variant="info" slots="text"/>

 Effective June 30, 2024: Adobe Experience Platform 1.x SDKs for Android will no longer be supported.
-Refer to the [end of support](../resources/acp-end-of-support.md) page for more information.
+Refer to the [end-of-support](../resources/sdks-end-of-support.md) page for more information.

 <InlineAlert variant="info" slots="text"/>

 Effective August 31, 2023: ACP iOS SDKs, Flutter for ACP, React Native for ACP, Cordova, and Xamarin SDKs will no longer be supported.
-Refer to [ACP SDKs end-of-support](../resources/acp-end-of-support.md) for more information.
+Refer to the [end-of-support](../resources/sdks-end-of-support.md) page for more information.

 <InlineAlert variant="info" slots="text"/>